joelrivard/article/PointTo3D.md

   6. In the Layers Panel, remove the temporary point file by right clicking on the file and clicking **remove**.
 You'll want to have only the pointfilepseudo in the Layers Panel.

 Your data is now viewed in 2D space and represented as permanent point file.
 Each point (x,y) has a z value associated to it, even if we can't see it, yet.
-You can view this z value by clicking on identify tool in QGIS and then clicking on a point.
+You can view the information from the z value by clicking on identify tool in QGIS and then clicking on a point.

 ![image3](images/identify.png "save as shapefile")